 24. FINANCIAL COMMITMENTS

-Capital projects contracted for by the Company but not provided in the financial information amounted to £11m at 31 March 2021 (2020: £28m).
-Within this amount £1m (2020: £6m) is related to intangible assets.
+Capital projects contracted for by the Company but not provided in the financial information amounted to £6m at 31 March 2022 (2021: £4m).

 Total future minimum lease payments under non-cancellable operating leases for the Company are as follows: